NVIDIA/cuda-quantum/docs/sphinx/install.rst

 This allows to connect either a local installation of `VS Code <https://code.visualstudio.com/>`_, or the `VS Code Web UI <https://vscode.dev/>`__, to a running CUDA Quantum container on the same or a different machine.

-Creating a secure connection requires authenticating with the same Github or Microsoft account on each end.
+Creating a secure connection requires authenticating with the same GitHub or Microsoft account on each end.
 Once authenticated, an SSH connection over the tunnel provides end-to-end encryption.
 To download the CLI and create a tunnel, execute the following commands